 So, you are interested in opening your very own restaurant business?
 Congratulations!
-Chasing down your dreams of opening a culinary-haven for your community can be an incredibly rewarding success story producing large profits despite the size of your intimate dining hall.
+Chasing down your dreams of opening a culinary-haven for your community can be an incredibly rewarding success story.
+Additionally, it could produce large profits despite the size of your intimate dining hall.
 In fact, the advantages of opening a smaller restaurant business can save you tons of money in start-up costs, staff salaries, utilities, kitchen maintenance expenses and more!

 However, the threat of the typical 60% failure rate within the first year of business still applies despite the size of your prospective restaurant facility.
 The best way to protect yourself against these odds is by investing some well-thought time and energy into developing a detailed business plan.
 As lack of planning is the biggest cause of restaurant failure, compiling a portfolio of the following information will help guide your internal operation into the blueprints of a unique and successful dining experience:

 Determine the concept of your brand.
 This includes the name of your restaurant, the type of food you will be serving, the service style and perhaps a marketable logo and design.
 Whether your dream is to open a pub, diner or pizzeria – determining your type of fare and service will help potential customers know exactly what to expect.